 Prague is one of the most beautiful cities in Europe without question.
 For those on a budget, Prague is one of the best destinations in Europe as beer is cheaper than water, the almost every street is out of a postcard, and it’s possible to stay at a nice hotel for a fraction of the cost elsewhere.

 No matter the budget, you’ll find great hotel and hostel options in Prague.
 On my previous trip, I stayed at a chic design hotel for a fraction of the cost of a hotel elsewhere.
-If you book in advance, you can get five star hotels for less than 50 euros.
 A friend of mine stayed at Hostel One Miru and loved it!

 The train journey from Prague to Vienna will take approximately four hours.
 I recommend using your Eurail pass for this trip and reserving your seat ahead.